On this page ...

 Every School is represented by what is called a School Rep. School Reps are a direct link between the Class Reps in your school to the school itself.
 They are automatically members of the Student Council, and assist in electing Class Reps in their school

 College Officers are voted in on an annual basis.
 It is their role to run the Class REP Meetings, and College Fora on their site.
 From these meetings they can hear the views, opinions and issues from Class REP's and ordinary students, and ensure they are acted on.
-The Postgraduate Officer looks after the post grad students on a multi-site basis.
+The Postgraduate Officer looks after the post graduates on a multi-site basis.